-Suspected child abuse or dependent adult or elder abuse, for which the therapist is required by law to report this to the appropriate authorities immediately.
+- Suspected child abuse or dependant adult or elder abuse, for which the therapist is required by law to report this to the appropriate authorities immediately.

-I offer a free one-hour consolation where we will discuss pricing options, and take time to ensure we are a good fit for your healing and self-discovery process.
-The free one-hour consolation does not apply to those receiving sliding scale.
+The cost of therapy varies based on therapist and client needs.
+We offer a free 15-minute phone consultation where we will take time to ensure we are a good fit for your healing and self-discovery process.

-We take all major credit cards, checks, PayPal, cash, or health savings accounts.
-We do charge a surcharge on any credit cards run.
+We take all major credit cards, checks, PayPal, Cash App, Venmo, or cash including many health savings accounts.
 Clients often chose a variety of options over the course of counseling.
 Payment is expected prior to or at the beginning of each session so as to not interfere with the therapy process.
-All therapy payments are processed through NOVO Healthcare.

 This answer varies depending on the presenting issue the client(s) brings to counseling, as well as, the extent of the previous issues (example – trauma).
 It ranges from 3 sessions to ongoing counseling.
-The average client usually attends 6 to 12 sessions to see results, as long as they are putting in the work outside of our session as well.
-It is recommended that clients participate in 12 sessions to fully integrate work done in therapy.
+The average client usually attends 6 to 10 sessions to see significant results, as long as they are putting in the work outside of our session as well.

 Session lasts 60 minutes for individual to 90 minutes for couple's counseling.
 Additional time may be included if discussed prior to session.